 1-3.
 The Role of Self-Consciousness (SC): Private versus Public

 While self-esteem concerns evaluation of the self, self-consciousness (SC) entails regulation of the self (Fenigstein et al., 1975).
 When one’s self-relevant awareness is centered on covert aspects of the self (e.g., beliefs, values, and feelings privately held by the self), such introspection-oriented self-awareness is labeled as private SC (Carducci, 2009).
 Individuals high in private SC tend to regulate their behavior based on their inner feelings and convictions (Fenigstein et al., 1975; Scheier, Buss, & Buss, 1978); hence, they are more likely to resist social pressure and behave consistently with their own privately held attitudes/beliefs than those who are low in private SC.
-By contrast, public SC refers to the self-attention centered on “matters of public display” of the self (Scheier & Carver, 1985, p.
+In contrast, public SC refers to the self-attention centered on “matters of public display” of the self (Scheier & Carver, 1985, p.
 687); hence, individuals high in public SC tend to conform to the norm and tend to be more sensitive to how they are viewed by others when compared with those who are low in public SC.

 Considering the aforementioned characteristics of private versus public SC, we predict that both types of self-consciousness would play a critical role in determining how actively one engages in friending.
 As for private SC, people who are higher in private SC – who tend to act according to their privately held feelings/beliefs and be resistant to social norms and pressure – may be less active in friending.
 Facebook users are often faced with situations in which they find it difficult to refuse a friend request sent by someone they know (boyd & Ellison, 2007), as “social norms inhibit refusals to friend requests” (Tong et al., 2008, p.
 538).
 Given the social norms and pressure associated with friending practices on Facebook (e.g., it is rude to refuse friend requests), it is possible to predict that those who are higher in private SC are more likely to ignore or refuse friend requests from people they do not want to become friends with and thus accumulate a smaller number of friends.
 By contrast, Facebook users who are higher in public SC are more likely to accept friend requests conforming to the “social norms and pressure” pervasive in the Facebook realm; those who are high in public SC are also more likely to engage in active friending as an attempt to look popular to others as an attempt to construct a positive public self-image.
 We thus hypothesize: